-Consistent with prior fiscal year program changes, participants are provided the ability to submit either a FY16 or FY17 application through July 31, 2016.
+Consistent with prior fiscal year program changes, participants are provided the ability to submit either a FY16 or FY17 application through July 31, 2016 (with the exception of CHP as noted on page 13 of this notice).
 The program rules, requirements and incentive levels will be consistent with the application form submitted.
 As of August 1, 2016, the program will no longer accept FY16 applications and participants must use the FY17 forms.